This is the multi-page printable view of this section. Click here to print.

 $ .\windows_exporter.exe --config.file=config.yml

 Code block.
-Windows Exporter configuration file settings
+Run Windows Exporter with config file

 Color mode